itayG98/Itay-Getahun-Portfolio/README.md

 ## Itay-Getahun-Portfolio
-Portfolio page in proggress
+Portfolio showing some of my projects.
-### Boostrap - HTML - CSS
+It is currently in building using Boostrap - HTML - CSS - JS Evry square item is click-able poping description and limk to the project.

 link:
  <a href="https://itayg98.github.io/Itay-Getahun-Portfolio/">Visit My website!</a>
 <div align="center">